cyberdefendersprogram/Pensieve/README.md

-# ConsumerProtection
+# Pensieve
-Research and develop tools to provide a way for consumers to secure sensitive data and become knowledgeable of various ways to protect themselves online.
+Pensieve is a chrome extension that connects to the ethereum block chain to secure user information and provides notification of at risk data.
+This tool is currently in development.
+Stay tuned for updates in the coming week.